samuelmaddock/electron-browser-shell/packages/electron-chrome-extensions/README.md

 - Usage of Electron's `webRequest` API will prevent `chrome.webRequest` listeners from being called.
 - Chrome extensions are not supported in non-persistent/incognito sessions.
 - `chrome.webNavigation.onDOMContentLoaded` is only emitted for the top frame until [support for iframes](https://github.com/electron/electron/issues/27344) is added.
+- Extensions will only work if Electrons sandbox is enabled.
+This is the default behavior but might be overridden by the `--no-sandbox` flag or `sandbox: false` in the `webPreferences` of a `BrowserWindow`.
+Check for the `--no-sandbox` flag using `ps -eaf | grep <appname>`.

 ## License